giampaolo/pyftpdlib/docs/api.rst

   A modified version of base :class:`pyftpdlib.servers.FTPServer` class which spawns a thread every time a new connection is established.
-Differently from base FTPServer class, the handler will be free to block without hanging the whole IO loop.
+Differently from the base FTPServer class, the handler will be free to block without hanging the whole IO loop.
 See :ref:`changing-the-concurrency-model`.

   *New in version 1.0.0*